Growli

 How serious is it if my dog ate fern-leaf yarrow 'gold plate'?

 Fern-leaf Yarrow 'Gold Plate' is toxic to dogs and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?